Consulta OnLine (periodico online)

 Abstract

-article examines Constitutional Court ruling no. 140 of 2024, focusing on
+The article examines Constitutional Court ruling no. 140 of 2024,

-case.
-The Court upheld the payback mechanism for medical devices as reasonable
+application in this case.
+The Court upheld the payback mechanism for medical

-and proportionate, despite concerns about legal certainty and company
+devices as reasonable and proportionate, despite concerns about legal certainty

-altered the rule's proportionality, rendering the raised objections unfounded.
+2024) altered the rule's proportionality, rendering the raised objections

-Additionally, it discusses the diachronic interpretation of the law and timing
+unfounded.
+Additionally, it discusses the diachronic interpretation of the law

 (02.09.2024)